developmentseed/segment-anything-services/README.md

 ### 2a.
 Package the torch weights for GPU encoding

 This step takes a long time presumably because the uncompiled weights are massive.
 Packaging the ONNX model is faster in the later steps.
-TODO figure out how to compile the encoder step.

 ```
 mkdir -p model_store_encode